Two-Wheel Tourism: How to Plan a Cycling Trip in Europe

 We started our year long cycle tour in London, UK in April.
 Our rationale being that it would minimize culture shock for the kids and let us get our feet on the ground in our own language.
 Dumb, dumb, dumb.
 What does it do in England in April?
 Rain.
 And rain it did, for the entire month we slogged the length of the country.
 Add to that the difficulty of putting bikes on trains in the UK (only two per train, max, and no trailers whatsoever on most routes) and we were stuck.
 It’s a beautiful country, but we were wet and a little miserable.

-The German radwegs (cycle paths) are like everything else in that beautiful country: well-signed, well-organized and well-maintained.
-Germany is the easiest country on which to transport your bikes by train and as long as you don’t make anyone late, they love you.
+The radwegs (cycle paths) in Germany are like everything else in that beautiful country: well-signed, well-organized and well-maintained.
+When it comes to transporting your bikes by train, Germany makes it easier than other European countries.
+As long as you don’t make anyone late, they love cyclists.
 Our favorite routes in the country were along the Rhine River Valley (be sure to roll your bike onto a river boat and float downstream awhile as well) and the long sloping ride along the Elbe River, which is renamed the Labe after it flows into the Czech Republic, downstream from Dresden.

-One city not too cycle friendly: Prague.
-Between the cobbled streets, the labyrinthine downtown area and the language barrier that makes the slavic languages so difficult, Prague was a challenge, especially with four little kids.
-Eastern Europe, in general is far behind Western Europe in their development of cycle-friendly networks, which is to be expected.
+One city that’s not too cycle friendly: Prague.
+Between the cobbled streets, the labyrinthine downtown area and the language barrier that makes the Slavic languages so difficult, Prague was a challenge, especially with four little kids.
+Eastern Europe, in general, is far behind Western Europe in their development of cycle-friendly roadways, which is to be expected.
 The bus system in Prague, however, is excellent.